wasp-lang/wasp/web/docs/advanced/jobs.md

 - `jobId`: The ID for the job in that executor.
 - `jobName`: The name of the job you used in your `.wasp` file.
 - `executorName`: The Symbol of the name of the job executor.
-  - For pg-boss, you can import a Symbol from: `import { PG_BOSS_EXECUTOR_NAME } from '@wasp/jobs/core/pgBoss/pgBossJob.js'` if you wish to compare against `executorName`.

 There are also some namespaced, job executor-specific objects.